arthurbaek/urban-modeling-unet/README.md

 ## Contact

-For any inquiries, please contact the project maintainer at zyb2003@columbia.edu or zhumazhanbalapanov@gmail.com.
+For any inquiries, please contact the project maintainer at ajb2371@columbia.edu or arthurbaek08@gmail.com.

 ## Thanks to...

-Solal, Arthur and Anay contributed immensely to the project, thanks you very much guys! ajb2371@columbia.edu, sdp2170@columbia.edu, ac5683@columbia.edu
+Solal, Zhuma and Anay contributed immensely to the project, thanks you very much guys! zyb2003@columbia.edu, sdp2170@columbia.edu, ac5683@columbia.edu